rvxyzc/BloxUI-Kit/README.md

 </div>

 ----
+> [!CAUTION]

-<p style="color: red; font-weight: bold;">⚠️ WARNING: UI libraries in this repo may suddenly break due to upstream changes.</p>
+UI libraries in this repo may suddenly break due to source changes.